-The good news is that this biting behavior isn’t permanent, the bad news is that it’s not always easy to train them out of their biting behavior. (and not to mention how much those puppy teeth hurt) As with us humans each dog is different and some dogs will require more consistency to break this nasty habit.
+The good news is that this biting behavior isn’t permanent, the bad news is that it’s not always easy to train them out of their biting behavior (not to mention how much those puppy teeth hurt).
+As with us humans, each dog is different, and some dogs will require more consistency to break this nasty habit.

-Three Methods To Stop Your Puppy From Biting
+Three Ways To Stop Your Puppy From Biting

-Here’s the three techniques I found work best when training your new puppy not to bite.
+Here’s the three methods that work best when training your new puppy not to bite.

 1. Redirect Your Puppies Bites to Another Object

-- If they don’t take the toy & keep biting you ignore them
+- If your puppy won’t take the toy ignore them.

 - And by ignore them I mean be still because puppies like to chase stuff that moves — including your pant legs

 Now I know it sounds fairly simple, but resisting that urge to pull away quickly is tough.
-But those quick actions can create more excitement in your pup which can make their biting worse.
+But those quick actions tend to get puppies even more riled up and excited, which leads to even more biting.

-For my dog Laika aka the biting monster we had a lot of success with the redirection method.
-Anytime she would get too rough and bite too hard I would stuff a toy in her mouth and get her to play with that instead.
+For my dog Laika, aka the biting monster, we had a lot of success with the redirection method.
+Anytime she would get too rough and bite too hard I would grab a toy and encourage her to play with that instead.
 If she continued to try to go after my skin with those sharp teeth I would just stop playing altogether.